 helping them to develop concepts and put facts and figures around options.

-Neil joined CollectPlus, the UK’s largest independent store based parcel network as CEO in early 2013 having been at the forefront of digital developments in retail for over 15 years.
-Neil subsequently took accountability for Yodel's marketing and commercial functions in November 2017 through his appointment as Chief Commercial Officer.
+been at the forefront of digital developments in retail for over 15 years.
+Neil subsequently took accountability for Yodel's marketing and commercial functions in November 2017 through his appointment as Chief Commercial Officer, then

-He is a member of the Advisory Board at Warwick University Professional and Executive Programme faculty and on the Retail and Retail Marketing Masters Programmes at Cranfield University School of Management.
-He is a Visiting Fellow at Cranfield University, a Visiting Fellow at Warwick University (WMG) and is Professor of Operations Management and Information Systems at Nottingham University Business School.
+He is a member of the Advisory Board at Cranfield University’s Supply Chain faculty, a Visiting Fellow at Cranfield University, a Visiting Fellow at Warwick University (WMG) and is Hon.
+Professor of Operations Management and Information Systems at Nottingham University Business School.

-Gwynne has over 35 years’ experience in warehouse management and logistics.
-He began his career with BRS, a forerunner of Exel Logistics which later became part of DHL.
+Gwynne Richards has over 35 years’ experience in warehouse management and logistics.
+He began his career with BRS a forerunner of Exel Logistics which later became part of DHL.